gilt/tech-blog/_posts/2018-01-16-sundial-aws-emr-integration.md

 The last two perks of using AWS EMR are:

 * [AWS Spot Instances](https://aws.amazon.com/ec2/spot/): running hardware at a discounted price
-* [Large variety of hardware](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-supported-instance-types.html): most of ELT jobs run on commodity hardware, some ML require intensive GPU and EMR offers hardware solutions for all of our use cases.
+* [Large variety of hardware](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-supported-instance-types.html): most of ELT jobs run on commodity hardware, some ML require intensive GPU computation and EMR offers hardware solutions for all of our use cases.

 ## The Sundial EMR Integration